delivery-solutions/ds-proximity-sdk-react-native/README.md

 ## License

 Copyright (c) 2021 by [Delivery Solutions](https://www.deliverysolutions.co).
 All Rights Reserved.
 Usage of this library implies agreement to abide by the license terms.
+Please refer to our [Terms of Service](https://www.deliverysolutions.co/terms-of-service).